 Ghost Boys by Jewell Parker Rhodes

 While this might not exactly be beach reading, Ghost Boys is a fantastic and necessary tale to be told.
-Jewell Parker Rhodes paints a heartbreaking and poignant story that is all too familiar - a young boy dies at the hand of a trigger happy policeman.
-This middle grade novel retells the story by weaving through time and relationships that were made while alive and after death.
-He comes across many different sides of the story, including another boy whose fate was not unlike his and the policeman's daughter, highlighting different perspectives of these events.
+Jewell Parker Rhodes paints a heartbreakingly poignant story that is all too familiar - a young boy dies at the hand of a trigger happy policeman.
+This middle grade novel retells the story by weaving through time and relationships that were made both while alive and after death.
+He comes across many sides of the story, including another boy whose fate was not unlike his as well as the policeman's daughter, highlighting different perspectives of these events.
 While the hectic nature of school is gone, summer could be a great time to open up a conversation about these themes with your young one.

 I Really Want to See You, Grandma by Taro Gomi

 I Really Want to See You, Grandma is one of those books that we keep going back to over and over.
 Probably because Taro Gomi is a genius and we can’t stop looking at his illustrations, but also because this book reminds us of what it’s like to miss someone we are close to and do everything we can to see them.
 Gomi does a perfect job at creating a sweet story about the bond between a grandmother and granddaughter who both have the same idea to make a trip, but keep missing each other in the process.
 Though, this doesn’t discourage them and we get to follow these journeys, inspiring us to reach out to our grandparents too.
 Pack this book in your backpack and go on a journey to read it with a loved one!